UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-29-SettingsCatalog-PowerShell.md

 Hi there!

-In this post I'd like to share how to read **Settings Catalog** profile with raw Powershell
+In this post I'd like to share how to read **Settings Catalog** profile with Powershell, covert it to digestable JSON format that will allow you to import it back to your tenant or every other!

 # Export